Palks-Studio/invoice-receipt/README.md

 ---

 ## How it works

+**Direct PDF stamp**
+Drop any individual PDF file into the dedicated section, enter the payment date, download the stamped PDF immediately.
+This function accepts any PDF — it is not limited to invoices issued by the batch billing service.

 **Single stamp**
 Click "Mark as paid" next to an invoice, enter the payment date, download the stamped PDF.